brainboxdotcc/DPP/docpages/01_frequently_asked_questions.md

         DiscordBotto.vcxproj.user
 ```

-Inside of `dpp` we can create two more directories for our build setups, `debug` for Debug-Mode and `release` for Release-Mode.
+Inside of `dpp` we can create two more directories for our build setups: `debug` for Debug-Mode and `release` for Release-Mode.

 ```
 │   DiscordBotto.sln